fctonio/Smart-meters-analysis/README.md

 ## Dataset

-For this project, we used several datasets from Kaggle on Energy consumption in london, weather a that time and Acorn groups.
+For this project, we used several datasets from Kaggle looking at energy consumption in London, weather conditions over the same period and Acorn groups.
 We downloaded the following datasets from Kaggle and used statistical analysis skills to analyze this dataset:<br>
 <br>
 - acorn_details.csv<br>
 - daily_dataset.csv<br>
 - weather_daily_darksky.csv<br>
 - informations_households.csv<br>
 <br>
-The Datasets can be downloaded from the following link: https://www.kaggle.com/jeanmidev/smart-meters-in-london?select=daily_dataset.csv.gz
+The Datasets can be downloaded from the following link: https://www.kaggle.com/jeanmidev/smart-meters-in-london

 ## Workflow